Thetford: Tudor history to present

 Henry VIII sent Anne Boleyn's father, Thomas, as part of a Commission to assess Thetford in 1527.
 The Commission concluded that the town had fallen into "great ruin and decay" and that the burgesses of the town had squandered rents and dues which belonged to the King.
 Thetford was struck hard by the Dissolution of the Monasteries in the 1530s and 1540s.
-A formal complaint was raised by the Mayors and burgesses to Thomas Cromwell in 1539, arguing that many of the town's inhabitants would fall into extreme poverty because their livelihoods depended on pilgrims visiting Thetford.
+A formal complaint was raised by the mayors and burgesses to Thomas Cromwell in 1539, arguing that many of the town's inhabitants would fall into extreme poverty because their livelihoods depended on pilgrims visiting Thetford.
 Thetford Priory was closed down in 1540 and fell into the possession of Thomas Howard, 3rd Duke of Norfolk.
-In 1574, Elizabeth I granted a Charter of Incorporation to the town, setting up a governing body of a Mayor, ten burgesses and twenty commoners to meet in the Guildhall and redevelop the town main streets, houses and shops.
+In 1574, Elizabeth I granted a Charter of Incorporation to the town, setting up a governing body of a mayor, ten burgesses and twenty commoners to meet in the Guildhall and redevelop the town main streets, houses and shops.
 Elizabeth arrived in Thetford on 27 August 1578 to survey developments, holding a Privy Council meeting at Sir Edward Clere's Place House, now Nunnery Place.
 A lot of material from the decaying priory and religious buildings in the town were used to save building costs in the building of King's House and other buildings in Thetford.

+James VI and I visited Thetford, and in 1609 bought a house near St Peter's churchyard from Sir William Barwick, still known as the King's House.
+The house was rebuilt and extended for the king with a "treble roof" of three gables.
+Charles I granted the house to his Master Falconer, Andrew Pitcairns.

 In 1819 there was a local desire to develop Thetford into a spa town modelled on Bath, Cheltenham and Harrogate.
 A pump room was built over the spring at Nuns Bridges and the Thetford Mineral Spring Company was established.
 The mayor financed a new gravel path along the bank of the Little Ouse, which was named Spring Walk.
 The plan did not succeed; by 1838 the pump room was closed.
-In 1835 the old Corporation of Thetford was abolished, and a new one set up a Mayor, four aldermen and twelve councillors.
+In 1835 the old Corporation of Thetford was abolished, and a new one set up a mayor, four aldermen and twelve councillors.
 The town was represented by two MPs until 1868 when it lost a seat to Scotland.

-Dr Allan Glaisyer Minns, born in Inagua, the Bahamas, Mayor of Thetford in 1904, was the first black man to become a mayor in Britain.
+Dr Allan Glaisyer Minns, born in Inagua, the Bahamas, became the first black man to become a mayor in Britain when he was elected as Mayor of Thetford in 1904.